jasmeenkaur665/Order-Ease/README.md

 This application allows users to order pizza by selecting the pizza size, choosing multiple toppings, and entering their name, phone number, and address before placing an order.

 ---
+HOW TO Run The Application:
+   - On Windows:
+     - Double-click KaurJasmeenFinalProject.py, or
+     - Open Command Prompt, navigate to the folder, and run: python KaurJasmeenFinalProject.py
+   - On Mac:
+     - Open Terminal, navigate to the folder, and run: python3 KaurJasmeenFinalProject.py
 ## 🎯 Project Purpose
 This project was developed as part of a Python GUI learning exercise using Tkinter.
 It demonstrates skills in GUI design, input validation, image handling with Pillow, and user-friendly navigation.